ocadotechnology/jsh/docs/options.rst

     This allows you to decouple the handler function's signature from the layout tree.
 If ``None``, the name of the token prior to the ``str`` token is used as the keyword.

+.. attribute:: '_hidden'

+    Default: ``False``

+    A boolean value determining whether this command should be shown in completion and help output.
+Can be used to implement hidden commands that are only available if the user knows they are there.